https://invisible-island.net/ncurses/man/

 A generic terminal is unsuitable for full-screen applications.

-o setupterm allows explicit use of the the windows console driver by
+o setupterm allows explicit use of the Microsoft Windows console

-checking if $TERM is set to "#win32con" or an abbreviation of that
+value "#win32con" or an abbreviation of that string.

 Other Portability Issues